cj-mills/christianjmills/_posts/2021-3-20-Crop-Images-on-the-GPU-In-Unity.md

 3. `srcMip`: The mipmap level for the image `RenderTexture`, set to `0`
    * Not relevant for our use case
 4. `dstElement`: The destination texture element, set to `0`
-   * Not relevant to our use case
+   * Not relevant for our use case
 5. `srcX`: The X coordinate of the top left corner of the center square of the original image
 6. `srcY`: The Y coordinate of the top left corner of the center square of the original image
 7. `srcWidth`: Width of the new square image